sequinstream/sequin/README.md

 Sequin keeps your data in your Postgres database.
 You can use your existing database in a new way without copying the data to a new system or mastering a new technology.

 Sequin connects to any Postgres database.
-To stream data, you'll create [Sequences](https://sequinstream.com/docs/how-sequin-works#Sequences) for each table you want to stream.
-Sequences present a strictly ordered view of rows from one or more tables.
-Then, you can use this Sequence to consume rows by:
+To stream data, you'll create [Streams](https://sequinstream.com/docs/how-sequin-works#Streams) for each table you want to stream.
+Streams present a strictly ordered view of rows from one or more tables.
+Then, you can use this Stream to consume rows by:

   1. Using the [Consume API](https://sequinstream.com/docs/how-sequin-works#consume-api)
   2. Receiving [webhooks](https://sequinstream.com/docs/how-sequin-works#webhooks)